groupdocs-assembly/GroupDocs.Assembly-Products/content/assembly/java/barcode/pdf.en.md

         DataSourceInfo data
             = new DataSourceInfo(GetData(), "label");

-        // Save the updated document with the barcode DocumentAssembler asm = new DocumentAssembler();
+        // Save the document with the added barcode as a PDF file.
+        DocumentAssembler asm = new DocumentAssembler();
-        asm.AssembleDocument(template, "result.pdf", data);
+        asm.assembleDocument(template, "result.pdf", data);
         ```

 ############################# More features ############################